|The Frankfurt-Tipp rating:

-Actually, investigative journalist Eddie Brock (Tom Hardy) is supposed to conduct a commissioned interview with the young self-made billionaire Carlton Drake (Riz Ahmed), where unpleasant questions are taboo.
-But when he secretly sniffs into the files of his girlfriend Anne (Michelle Williams) and finds out about a tremendous scandal, he gets into trouble during the interview with Drake - with drastic consequences: Eddie loses his job, his good reputation and his relationship.
-But he should still get a chance to restore his good reputation: A close confidante of Drake tells Brock that her boss is conducting deadly experiments on homeless people.
-When Eddie sees it for himself, he is infected with an alien parasite that becomes part of his personality and gives him unexpected powers.
-Maybe Eddie as Venom is now powerful enough to stop Drake…
+Actually, investigative journalist Eddie Brock (Tom Hardy) is supposed to conduct an assignment interview with young self-made billionaire Carlton Drake (Riz Ahmed), with uncomfortable questions being taboo.
+But when he secretly snoops through documents belonging to his girlfriend Anne (Michelle Williams) and gets on the trail of an outrageous scandal, he messes with Drake during the interview - with drastic consequences: Eddie loses his job, his good reputation and his relationship.
+But he is to get another chance to restore his good reputation: A close confidante of Drake's reveals to Brock that her boss is conducting lethal experiments on the homeless.
+When Eddie sees this for himself, he is infected with an alien parasite that henceforth becomes a part of his personality and gives him unimagined powers.
+Perhaps as Venom, Eddie is now powerful enough to put a stop to Drake.

-His work, however, was torn to pieces by many critics.
-Even if there are some aspects which are quite justified grounds for criticism, the very harsh evaluations are very exaggerated.
-All in all, "Venom" offers one thing above all else: really good entertainment.
-And a leading actor, who can convince both in the more serious moments, as well as with wonderful weird humor.
-It is not a masterpiece and by no means the best comic film adaptation that has come to cinemas this year.
-But the whole thing is always fun.
+by many critics, however, his work has been slammed.
+Even if there are some aspects, at which there is quite justified reason for criticism, the nevertheless very harsh reviews are badly exaggerated.
+Because all in all Venom offers one thing: really good entertainment.
+And a leading actor who can convince both in the more serious moments, as well as with delightfully quirky humor.
+It's not a masterpiece, and it's far from the best comic book adaptation to hit theaters this year.
+However, it is all in good fun.

-The two biggest points of criticism are the CGI effects, which are used too excessively in many scenes and can only convince to a limited extent.
-Sure, the whole thing's a comic book adaptation.
-But the many effects generated on the computer are too sterile and tiring in the long run.
+The two biggest criticisms are the CGI effects, which are simply used too excessively in many scenes and are only partially convincing.
+Sure, the whole thing is a comic book adaptation after all.
+But the many computer-generated effects seem too sterile and tiring in the long run.
 Here, less would definitely have been more.
-The situation is completely different when it comes to target-group orientation.
+It's a completely different story when it comes to the target audience.
 The film was obviously adapted to a lower age rating.
-And this is noticeably detrimental to the overall impression.
-If the makers had had the courage to orientate themselves more towards the target group that brought the two "Deadpool" films a total of more than 1.4 billion dollars - not counting the home cinema evaluations - this would certainly have driven up the entertainment value considerably.
-Thus, in some scenes the whole thing seems like a tired compromise, which lacks that certain something.
+And that hurts the overall impression noticeably.
+If the makers had had the courage to orientate themselves more towards the target group that brought the two Deadpool films a total of over 1.4 billion dollars - not counting the home cinema exploitation - this would have guaranteed a significant increase in entertainment value.
+As it is, the whole thing feels like a tired compromise in some scenes that lacks a certain something.

-There is a lot to criticize.
-A total failure is "Venom" but still not.
-Ruben Fleischer has staged entertaining popcorn cinema, that doesn't quite live up to its expectations, but still offers almost two hours of good entertainment.
-And that there could be a harder and longer version for home cinema, Fleischer at least indicated in interviews as a possibility - hope dies last!
-But for this tame "Venom" there is also a satisfied one: Worth seeing! ]
+So there's a lot to criticize.
+However, Venom is not a total failure.
+Ruben Fleischer has staged entertaining popcorn cinema, which falls short of its potential, but still provides nearly two hours of good entertainment.
+And that there might be a harder and longer version for home cinema is something Fleischer has at least hinted at as a possibility in interviews - hope dies last!
+For this hand-tame Venom, however, there is also a satisfied: worth seeing!